 This study was undertaken by Arup for Cities Alliance.
 The publication was funded by the Swiss Development Cooperation (SDC) and supported by the Federal Ministry for Economic Cooperation and Development of Germany (BMZ).
-Arup research team included the team leader Anna Surgenor, senior researcher Kieran Birtill, and analyst Eloise Judd.
+Arup research team included team leader Anna Surgenor, senior researcher Kieran Birtill, analyst Eloise Judd, under the supervision of the senior programme manager, Pasquale Capizzi.